leftymitt/leftymitt.com/_posts/2015-08-31-randomness-and-modulo-division.md

 category: blog
 layout: post
 img: rand_dist_2.svg

+added_date: "2015-08-31"
+published_date: "2015-08-31"
 ---

 Random numbers, while impossible to generate algorithmically, can approximated rather closely.
 While rigorous analysis of exactly how close any approximations are and what shortcomings exist are a matter of ongoing research, the current body of knowledge on the subject is quite immense.
 Take [this paper](http://random.mat.sbg.ac.at/results/peter/A19final.pdf) as a starting point.

-When using random numbers, one often needs to generate numbers within a range, via sampling a set of integers, real numbers, etc. **Extreme** caution must be taken when using custom methods not provided in the standard libraries or other well-vetted ones.
+When using random numbers, one often needs to generate numbers within a range, via sampling a set of integers, real numbers, etc.
+Caution must be taken when using custom methods not provided in the standard libraries or other well-vetted ones.
 Hacky solutions can often cause otherwise random sets of number to exhibit non-random properties.

 Take this common scenario: